Manav279/azure-cloudapi/README.md

 # Features:
 - Access Storage Account using code with ease, without repeating unnecessary steps.
 - Generate Logs of all operations performed on the Storage with proper Date and Time of operation.
+- Config File to change settings separately from main file.
+- Enable/Disable operations inside config file.
-- API built using FastAPI
+- API built using FastAPI.

 # How to use API
 To use the CloudAPI, follow these steps: